SileNce5k/discord_bot/README.md

 In this file, enter your bot token.
 You can also enter a login message, channel and enable it.
 You can also change the global prefix.
+You should enter you discord user id, so you can use the admin commands.
 Every time you want to change something in this file, you have to restart the bot.

+Netload is a feature that enables the ability to upload .js files via discord to the bot.